the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 I can't tell you with definitive authority whether or not the quote from the LangChain stage was right.
 Your evals may or may not be your organization's most precious IP.

-But I _can_ reassure you that by building a robust evaluation suite founded on Text, Tools, and Truth, you're not just testing an agent; you're systematically building a moat around your product.
+But I _can_ reassure you that by building a robust evaluation suite founded on Text, Tools, and Truth, you're not just testing an agent; you're systematically building a formiddable moat around your product.

 You're building the IP that ensures your agent doesn't just work.
 **It wins.**